AsfandSoomro/CricketBot/README.md

 # CricketBot
-A fun to discord bot that makes you play cricket with your friends
+A fun discord bot that makes you play cricket with your friends

+### Commands
+/challenge user - To challenge another player
+/p option - To choose the option in game